taatuut/mongeoexperts/README.md

 Part 4: Create a Database User for Your Cluster. https://docs.atlas.mongodb.com/tutorial/create-mongodb-user-for-cluster/ NOTE: This will be your Atlas admin user

-Part 5: Connect to Your Cluster. https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/ You can copy the required connections strings to use with `mongoimport` and the Python code directly from your cluster in Atlas
+Part 5: Connect to Your Cluster. https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/ You can copy the required connections strings to use with `mongoimport` and the Python code directly from your cluster in Atlas as explained later in this manual.

 Part 6: Insert and View Data in Your Cluster.
-To use the code from the presentation, add your connection strings to the two Python in this repository and run them.
+To use the code from the presentation, add your connection strings to the scripts in this repository and run them.
 See Step 2. on how to do this.
 Alternatively you can look at the examples at https://docs.atlas.mongodb.com/tutorial/insert-data-into-your-cluster/

 2. Configure and run the example application